BAL vs KHP Fantasy Prediction : Balochistan vs Khyber Pakhtunkhwa Best Fantasy Team for National T20 Cup | The SportsRush

 Balochistan Top-3 Picks:-

-Amad Butt: Butt scalped 13 wickets last season, and he can contribute with the bat too.
-[This Season: 49 Runs and 4 Wickets]
+Kashif Bhatti: Bhatti has scalped seven wickets in the tournament, whereas he has scored 64 runs with the bat.

-Junaid Khan: Khan is a veteran of 190 T20 wickets, whereas he has scalped six wickets in this tournament.
+Junaid Khan: Khan is a veteran of 190 T20 wickets, whereas he has scalped seven wickets in this tournament.

 Khyber Pakhtunkhwa Top-3 Picks:-